Wealth Tax

 ΔW = W·g + W·d(1−i) + S(1−i) − L − W·t/(1−c) = 0 g = t/(1 − c) − d(1 − i) + ( L − S(1 − i) ) / W

-For a $1B portfolio at the default rates, this works out to roughly 7.88%.
-The simulator solves the same equation numerically over the full ten-year horizon (since wealth itself moves), which is what the "Breakeven growth" stat reports.
+For a $5M net worth in California at default rates, this works out to roughly 7.6% nominal.
+The simulator solves the same equation numerically over the full ten-year horizon (since wealth itself moves), which is what the "Nominal breakeven" stat reports.

 What this model does not attempt